 Intentionally Defective Grantor Trusts – IDGTs – are a popular estate planning technique that can potentially benefit your clients.
 Grantor trusts may be the best tax planning option available – and proposed tax law changes threaten their viability.
 Explore how these trusts work and get tips on how to best put them to work for your clients.

-This two-hour CPE webinar discusses how IDGTs work, how they are created, and the planning situations where they are best used.
+This two-hour course discusses how IDGTs work, how they are created, and the planning situations where they are best used.

 Who Should Attend